§ 2101 Definitions.

 In the event that there shall be any change among the officers, partners or directors of any licensee, the licensee shall forthwith notify the Commissioner of the name, address and occupation of each new officer, partner or director and provide such other information as the Commissioner may require.

 § 2106 License requirements.

 A licensee shall obtain a license for each office or other place of business from which its mortgage loan brokerage business is conducted upon payment of the required fees for each office and compliance with all applicable provisions of law.
-Each license issued under this chapter shall state the address at which the business is to be conducted and shall state fully the name of the licensee.
-Such license shall be posted in a prominent position in the therein-designated place of business of the licensee.
-In the event such location is changed, the Commissioner shall issue without charge an amended license showing the new location.
-If there is a change of name but no change in corporate or other business structure, the Commissioner shall issue without charge an amended license showing the new name.
+In the event the location of a licensed office is changed during the term of the license, the Commissioner shall issue without charge an amended license for the new location.
+If there is a change of name but no change in corporate or other business structure, the Commissioner shall issue without charge an amended license for the new name.
 Such license shall not otherwise be transferrable or assignable.
 The Commissioner may issue more than 1 license to the same applicant upon payment of the required fees and compliance with all applicable provisions of law.

 § 2107 Renewal of license.